Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 The truth is that my notes are always the same.
 I push people to dig deep.
 If we can get to a very honest place, the comedy part won’t be difficult.
 The jokes are what’s easy.
 If you talk to Amy Schumer about her life and her relationships and her relationship with her sister and her father, there’s an amazing story there.
 For a long time while we were working on what became Trainwreck, we only talked about the movie as if it were a drama.
 Once all of the emotions were credible and organic, it wasn’t hard for her to then make it hilarious.
 Nothing I tell people is very complicated.

 It’s interesting that your career has had a flip-flop in regard to feminism.
 It used to be that you were criticized for having shrill female characters and for seeming to only be interested in immature men hanging around with other immature men.
-Then you worked with Amy and Lena and on Bridesmaids and you were seen as something like Hollywood’s highest profile male champion of women comedians.
+Then you worked with Amy and Lena and on Bridesmaids and you were seen as something like Hollywood’s highest-profile male champion of women comedians.
 So I have two questions: Did you think there was anything to the criticism that your work was misogynist?
 And did getting that criticism make you think any differently about what you wanted to do moving forward?

 No. I never felt any of those criticisms were accurate.
-I produced Roseanne’s standup special in 1992.
+I produced Roseanne’s stand-up special in 1992.
 Freaks and Geeks was about Lindsay Weir.
 So, I never felt like the idea that I wasn’t interested in women or was portraying them negatively warranted much reflection.
 The 40-Year-Old Virgin and Knocked Up are satires of immaturity, and in a lot of ways, the projects I worked on that people suddenly thought were about championing women were just the female version of that — of showing someone figuring out how to grow up.
 So no, none of my work has been a reaction to anything.
-People talk about the Bechdel Test.
+People talk about the Bechdel test.
 Leslie [Mann] has been giving me that test for decades.

 Do you think of yourself as feminist?

 I don’t, at least not in those terms.
 I just try to do what’s right whenever I see the opportunity.
 I’m sure I make mistakes.
 But I’m not working with Lena because I want women to do better; I’m working with Lena because she’s so inspiring.
-With Bridesmaids, I never thought it’d be great if there was a movie that starred a lot of women and maybe that will help open some doors.
+With Bridesmaids, I never thought, It’d be great if there was a movie that starred a lot of women and maybe that will help open some doors.
 It’s great if that ends up happening, but that sort of thinking is never the starting point.
 Same thing with The Big Sick.
 I’m not thinking about representing minorities.
 I’m not thinking about society.
-I’m thinking no one else’s ever made a movie about someone like this.
+I’m thinking, No one else’s ever made a movie about someone like this.
 That means it’s not going to be hacky.
 It’ll be new.
 Now let’s make it great.

 Is there a part of you that wishes things had played out differently with Katherine Heigl?